2021 PBA 3x3 season – Third conference

 The third conference of the 2021 PBA 3x3 season started on May 21, 2022, and ended on July 3, 2022.
 It consisted of six two-day legs and a grand final.
 TNT Tropang Giga became the conference's Grand Champion after defeating Purefoods TJ Titans in the Grand Finals, 21–19.

 Teams

 The players listed have played in at least one of the legs.
-The Zamboanga Valienters returned this conference after taking a leave of absence during the second conference.
+The Zamboanga Valientes returned this conference after taking a leave of absence during the second conference.

 1st leg

 Groupings

 The preliminary drawing of lots was held on May 18, 2022.